Patient Rights & Responsibilities

 - The responsibility to protect your valuables by sending them home with family members or having them placed in the hospital locked area.

-- The responsibility to treat hospital personnel with respect and consideration, and to respect the rights of other patients.
+- The responsibility to treat hospital personnel with respect and consideration and to also respect the rights of other patients.

 - The responsibility to provide the hospital or doctor’s office with your insurance and financial information.

-If you have any questions about your rights and responsibilities while in the hospital, contact Steve Slessor, CEO at email@example.com
+If you have questions about your Rights and Responsibilities while in the hospital or clinics, contact the Patient Advocate.